This is why what you eat matters for your skin

 Some advice from Glassman: “Reduce or take out altogether added sugar and all packaged and processed foods and fried foods.
 Increase consumption of organic vegetables and high-quality healthy fats.
 Make sure you’re getting enough of the right vitamins and minerals for skin health.
 Vitamin E is an antioxidant that slows the aging process by reducing the enzyme collagenase, which breaks down collagen in the body.
 Omega-3s have an anti-inflammatory effect that helps prevent collagen breakdown and reduces inflammation.
 Vitamin C helps prevent skin hyperpigmentation, and regulates your sebaceous glands.”
 She also advises supplementing with HumanN Heart Greens, which provides collagen and skin beneficial vitamins.

 We doubt you’re surprised to see advice like “eat vegetables,” but they really are that good for you.
 Some of Dr. Talib’s favorites?
-She says dark leafy vegetables contain the most concentrated source of nutrition that contributes toward great skin, and watercress gets a special shoutout—it’s ranked highest in nutrition, even over kale.
-Vitamin A and C are especially important vitamins, too: the former is an antioxidant that prevents wrinkles and pigmentation, while the latter helps to build collagen for healthy skin and hair.
-Dr. Talib suggests butternut squash and carrots for its high volumes of both.
+She says dark leafy vegetables are the most concentrated source of nutrition that contributes toward great skin, and watercress gets a special shoutout—it’s ranked highest in nutrition, even over kale.
+Vitamins A and C are especially important: The former is an antioxidant that prevents wrinkles and pigmentation, while the latter helps to build collagen for healthy skin and hair.
+Dr. Talib suggests butternut squash and carrots for their high volumes of both.

-It’s not easy to make a change as big as this one, but the results on your skin—and the rest of your health—is worth it.
-I for one have been enjoying my vegetable filled smoothie, and I’m grabbing berries for snacks rather than cheese.
+It’s not easy to make a change this big, but the results on your skin—and the rest of your health—are worth it.
+I, for one, have been enjoying my vegetable-filled smoothie, and I’m grabbing berries for snacks rather than cheese.
 Let’s hope my skin loves it, too.